The Ultimate List of Mystery Books for 2024

 This British mystery book takes place at Oxford University in the 1980s when a socialite is murdered.
 Ursula Flowerbutton, an English country girl, is trying to investigate the murder for the college paper while trying to befriend the glamorous crowd.

-This Pride and Prejudice retelling is actually a murder mystery!
+This Pride and Prejudice retelling is a murder mystery!
 In this version of the story, Mr. Bennett is a barrister and Lizzie is desperate to prove herself and be the first female barrister.

 But while she offers to help Mr. Bingley find the real culprit of the murder he’s been accused of, she ends up butting heads with her rival, Mr. Darcy of Pemberley and Associates.